GEO vs SEO

 Phase 1: Foundation (Week 1)

-- Run a combined SEO + GEO scan (use Foglift for free)
+- Run a combined SEO and AI Readiness audit (use Foglift for free)

-- Fix robots.txt — allow all AI crawlers alongside Googlebot
+- Fix robots.txt so it allows all AI crawlers alongside Googlebot

 - Add Organization or LocalBusiness schema to your homepage